-The International Council on Industrial and Applied Mathematics is a society of societies, with members from all around the world.
-With sole exceptions of Africa and Antarctica, ICIAM has member societies from all continents.
+The International Council for Industrial and Applied Mathematics is a society of societies, with members from all around the world.
+ICIAM has member societies from all continents.
 ICIAM distinguishes two type of members, full members and associated ones; i.e., those who are focussed entirely upon industrial and applied mathematics, and those which are not so specialised.
-Many smaller countries—such as Singapore, Switzerland and Norway—have only one society with a scope covering all kinds of mathematical activities, yet these are represented within ICIAM.
-Currently the membership of ICIAM consists of 21 full members and 26 associated members.
+Many smaller countries have only one society with a scope covering all kinds of mathematical activities, yet these are represented within ICIAM.
+Currently the membership of ICIAM consists of 24 full members and 30 associated members.

 The purpose of the Council is: